 - Jon before he started going steady with Liz was like this with pretty much ANY girl he dated.

 - In Ctrl+Alt+Del, all of Lucas' ex-girlfriends are crazy or wanted to harm him in some way.
 It got to the point where he wore a bulletproof vest on his latest date.
 As for how that one turns out, it's a loveless relationship where the other party allows him to essentially use her for sex and companionship in the hopes that he'll reciprocate her deeper feelings, and they are both fine with this.

 - Until Lucas DOES reciprocate her feelings and walks in on her taking advantage of the open nature of their relationship... with another man.

 - In Something Positive, Davan's girlfriends usually turn out to have something very wrong with them.
 The sole exception left him (with his blessing) because her dream job required her to move.
 His current relationship with Vanessa seems to be working out okay, though she has her little quirks.

 - Justin from Wapsi Square described himself as a crazy chick magnet.
 It turns out that there's a little bit more to it than that.
 He doesn't just attract crazy women, he attracts crazy paranormal women, many of whom want to do things that he is uncomfortable with.

 - Hadji from Jonny Quest: The Real Adventures.
 His two main love interests over the run of the show were:

 - A succubus-like monster who was using him to get to Jessie so it could consume her life force, and

 - The daughter of his adoptive father's terrorist arch-enemy.
-After this particular Reveal, Hadji's friend Jessie lampshaded his Fatal Attractor status.
+After this particular Reveal, Hadji's friend Jessie lampshaded his status as one.